MOohTus/ODAMNet/docs/source/pages/approaches/methods_AMI.rst

     :alt: domino analysis
     :align: center

-    : Input and output files/parameters of Active Modules Identification
+    : Input and output of Active Modules Identification (AMI)

-    There are two ways to extract target genes : from request (pink boxes) or provided by users (green boxes).
-    Required files/parameters have solid border line and optional files/parameters have dash border line.
+    (Left part) - Target genes and rare disease pathways can be extracted using automatic request.
+The users can also provide their own data.
+Required input are represented with pink and green solid border line boxes whereas optional input are represented with dashed border line boxes.
-    Output files in pink are created only if the input data are extracted from requests.
+    (Right part) - Output files that are in pink are created only if the input data are extracted from request.

 Input parameters for the Active Modules Identification
 --------------------------------------------------------